Alexandroupolis: Basketball

 There are two basketball teams in the city: Ethnikos Alexandroupolis and Olympiada Alexandroupolis.
 Each game between them is a local derby.
 These two teams compete in the regional basketball championship of East Macedonia and Thrace.
 Ethnikos Alexandroupolis has celebrated two rises and participations in the Greek C Basket League (1995, 2014), counting equal relegations.
 The biggest success of the team's academy is the 3rd place in the National Children Basketball Championship in 1983/84.

-The U14 Girls' team of Olympiada Alexandroupolis has won twice the U14 championship of Eastern Macedonia and Thrace, in 2020-2021 and 2021-2022.
-Also, in 2021-2022 qualified to the Greek U14 Girls' Basketball Championship, placing 8th in Greece in this age category.
+The U14 Girls' team of Olympiada Alexandroupolis has won three consecutive times the U14 championship of Eastern Macedonia and Thrace, in 2020–2021, 2021-2022 and 2022–2023.
+Also, in 2021-2022 and in 2022-23 qualified to the Greek U14 Girls' Basketball Championship, placing 8th and 7th respectively in Greece in this age category.

 Handball-Beach Handball

-In beach handball the team of Kyklopes Alexandroupolis has won 5 Greek Men's Beach Handball Championships, 4 of them consecutive (2016, 2017, 2018, 2019), 1 Greek Men's Beach Handball Cup and 1 Greek Women's Beach Handball Cup.
+In beach handball the team of Kyklopes Alexandroupolis has won 6 Greek Men's Beach Handball Championships, 4 of them consecutive (2016, 2017, 2018, 2019), 1 Greek Men's Beach Handball Cup (2022) and 2 Greek Women's Beach Handball Cup (2022, 2024).
 The women's handball team has 7 participations in the Women's A1 Handball Championship with best place the third in 1994-95 that allowed the team to participate in Challenge Cup next year.
 Also the men's handball team of Kyklopes participates in the A2 Ethniki Handball.
 The second team of the city is Asteras Alexandroupolis.